aadamsongit/aadamsongit/README.md

 ## 👋 Hello, I'm Amber, FullStack Developer and Chief Technology Officer

 ✨ I'm a mostly self-taught **Fullstack Developer**.<br />
 ✨ 4(+) years of experience building with React.js, JavaScript, and Python.
-I have also worked with Java and C#.</br />
+I have also worked with Java and C#.<br />
 ✨ From August through December of 2021, I attended Coding Dojo's bootcamp, where I learned to build fullstack applications with Python, React (MERN), and Java with SpringBoot.<br />
 ✨ Through 2022, I continued my studies, obtaining the legacy Responsive Design certification from FreeCodeCamp.
 I also completed Angela Yu's MERN course via Udemy..<br />